 A common-law relationship (also called a marriage-like relationship) is a relationship where you and your partner have lived together in a marriage-like relationship for at least two years.

-If you die without a Will in B.C., your common-law partner would still have a right to part of your estate.
+If you die without a Will in British Columbia, your common-law partner would still have a right to part of your estate.
 The same situation plays out very differently if you live in a province like Ontario, where estate laws don’t automatically give a portion of your estate to your common-law spouse.